 12. A refund up to a maximum of £200 towards the cost of items of essential equipment and laundry is made available to clinical medical students (Second BM) during the period of their course.
-Details on how to apply are available on the college intranet under 'Financial Support', and claims must be approved by the Supervisor and submitted by Friday of 6th Week, Trinity term.
+Details on how to apply are available on the College intranet under 'Financial Assistance for Students', and claims must be approved by the Supervisor and submitted by Friday of 6th Week, Trinity term.